Samurai Jack (character): Samurai Jack: Battle Through Time

 In the 2020 video game, if the player defeats Aku after destroying all 50 Corrupted Emperor's Kamon medals, it unlocks a unique scene similar to, but separate from the original finale's conclusion.
 Due to the time pocket copy of the future preventing Ashi's nonexistence, Ashi survives and lives happily with Jack.
-Tartakovsky considers this to be the true canon ending.

 Cultural impact

 Critical reception

 The depiction of Jack in the series' fifth season has been praised for its exploration of the hero's journey and the identity of the hero when their journey stagnates.
 Choice and lack of choice are explored: in Jack's introspections and actions; in the actions of Jack's enemies; in the contrast between humans who choose their actions and machines which are programmed; and in destiny and fate which offer no choice.
 Of the distinction and parallel between robots and humans, Tartakovsky said: "I wanted to show the human side that's been treated like a machine.
 Aku builds robots and all these robots are singularly programmed to kill Jack.
 What if it's humans?
 What if the one purpose in your whole life is to kill this one person and you're raised from birth that way?"
 Angelica Jade Bastién of New York magazine writes that there is a "distinctive undercurrent of loneliness stretching through the series from start to finish."
 Jack is often alone, dwarfed by the "grand solemnity of nature."
 He has lost his home and his relationship with his family, and in the final episode he loses his relationship with the woman he is about to marry.